judo347/AAU-Notes/4-Semester/PSS - Principles of Operating Systems and Concurrency/EXAM.md

 #### device drivers

-Device drivers is part of OS code that talks to specific device, gives commands, handles interrupts etc. Each drivers knows its device, its regiters and such - how to interact.
+Device drivers is part of OS code that talks to specific device, gives commands, handles interrupts etc. Each drivers knows its device, its registers and such - how to interact.

 The OS knows how to read and write but the specifics for writing and reading for each device is handles by the drivers.

 ## Question 8: XV 6
 Keywords: Your choice!

+Idea: maybe take a few aspect that I know well and find out how these work in XV6!!

 <https://www.youtube.com/watch?v=YPIw67LuuY4&feature=youtu.be&fbclid=IwAR2hAwLBGtaAWZt2F_6m0HBgvHaq-dr4jPoVgcOl8ggAlKcj6esK3Cz-D9s>